 Madsen Center #233

 Dr. Karen Mahan is certified as a Speech/Language Pathologist with the Amercian Speech and Hearing Association.
-She received her doctoral degree from Nova Southeastern University.
-She received her Master of Arts degree in Speech/Language Pathology from the University of South Dakota.
-Professor Mahan’s areas of specialization include language development, language disorders in children, and autism spectrum disorders.
+She received her doctoral degree from Nova Southeastern University and her Master of Arts degree in Speech/Language Pathology from the University of South Dakota.
+Dr. Mahan’s areas of specialization include language development, language disorders in children, and autism spectrum disorders.
 She serves on the University of South Dakota Center for Disabilities’ Autism Advisory Committee, and is the Special Education Division Head for the Leadership and Education in Neurodevelopmental Disorders program with the Sanford School of Medicine at the University of South Dakota.
-Professor Mahan advises students in the Communication Disorders program who are interested in becoming Speech/Language Pathologists or Audiologists.
+Dr. Mahan advises students in the Communication Disorders program who are interested in becoming Speech/Language Pathologists or Audiologists.